Copa América: Host rotation (1987–2015)

 Uruguay managed to win the competition in 1995 as host, ending a period of decline for Uruguayan football.
 With the implementation of rotating hosts, Colombia, Paraguay and Venezuela hosted the tournament for the first time.
 Brazil entered a series of victories, winning four of the five continental titles between 1997 and 2007.
-The first, in 1997, was won after defeating host nation Bolivia 1–3 with goals from Leonardo, Denílson and Ronaldo becoming crucial in the Verde-Amarelas consagration on Bolivia's altitude.
-Brazil would successfully defend the title in 1999 after thumping Uruguay 3–0 in Asuncion, Paraguay.
+The first, in 1997, was won after defeating host nation Bolivia 1–3 with goals from Leonardo, Denílson and Ronaldo becoming crucial in the Verde-Amarelas consecration on Bolivia's altitude.
+Brazil would successfully defend the title in 1999 after thumping Uruguay 3–0 in Asunción, Paraguay.
 However, the 2001 Copa América saw one of the biggest surprises of the history of the sport as Honduras eliminated Brazil in the quarterfinals.
 Colombia, the host nation, would go on to win the competition for the first time ever.

 From 2001 to 2007, the tournament was contested every three years, and from 2007 forward every four years, with the exception of the tournament's centennial in 2016.

 Running from an embarrassing performance in 2001, Brazil reestablished itself in the South American pantheon after defeating Argentina, on penalties, in order to win the 2004 competition held in Peru.
 Three years later, the two teams met again in the final, this time in Venezuela.
 Once again, Brazil came out victorious after crushing Argentina 3–0.

 Argentina hosted the 2011 competition and was ousted by Uruguay in the quarterfinals by penalty shootout.
 Uruguay would go on defeating Peru 2–0 in the semis to reach the finals and overpower Paraguay 3–0, thus winning the trophy on Argentinean soil for the third time and second in a row.
 This, the 43rd edition, was the first time that neither Argentina nor Brazil reached the semifinals of a tournament they both had entered.